owlbarn/tutorial/book/utilities/README.md

 end
 ```

-NOTE: Owl provides two different implementations of the underlying table of counts, one based on the OCaml native array and one based on the Owl `ndarray`.
+Owl provides two different implementations of the underlying table of counts, one based on the OCaml native array and one based on the Owl `ndarray`.
 These are exported as `Owl_base.Countmin_sketch.Native` and `Owl_base.Countmin_sketch.Owl` respectively.
 In our testing, we have found the OCaml native array to be about 30% faster.

 As an example, we can use the count-min sketch to calculate the frequencies of some words in a large corpus.
 The code below builds a count-min sketch and fills it with text data from [here](https://github.com/ryanrhymes/owl_dataset), a corpus of online news articles of about 61 million words.
 It then tests for the frequencies of some common words and one that doesn't appear.
 WARNING: this code will download the file [news.txt.gz](https://github.com/ryanrhymes/owl_dataset) (96.5MB) onto your machine and expand it into news.txt (340.3MB).

 ```
 module CM = Owl_base.Countmin_sketch.Native

 let get_corpus () =
   let fn = "news.txt" in
   if not (Sys.file_exists (Owl_dataset.local_data_path () ^ fn)) then
     Owl_dataset.download_data (fn ^ ".gz");